John Bolton: Bush-era war hawk makes comeback

 At the age of 15 he took time off school to campaign for Barry Goldwater in the 1964 presidential campaign.

-At Yale University, where he studied law, he recalled in his memoir feeling like a "space alien" among the campus anti-Vietnam war activists.
+At Yale University, where he studied law with the help of a scholarship, he recalled in his memoir feeling like a "space alien" among the campus anti-Vietnam war activists.

-Bill and Hillary Clinton were among his classmates, but he said he "didn't run in their circles".
+Bill and Hillary Clinton were among his classmates at Yale, but he said he "didn't run in their circles".

+He did befriend future Supreme Court Justice Clarence Thomas when they lived in a dormitory together.

+Richard Blumenthal, now a Democratic Senator for Connecticut, was Mr Bolton's editor on the student newspaper.

 Mr Bolton went on to serve in the administrations of Ronald Reagan, George HW Bush and George W Bush.